What Tools & Tech Should Make Up Your Martech Stack?

 Depending on factors like business size and marketing strategy, every company’s martech stack is going to be unique.
 But, these are the basic building blocks you’ll likely want in yours.

 This is where a lot of small businesses start with their marketing tools.
 Once you get your digital face to the world up and running, step two is to find out who, how many, when, from where and why people are paying attention to your brand and to track your web analytics as they change over time.

 Google Analytics can make up the web analytics ‘block’ of your stack by itself.

 Your CMS is your central control station for content publishing.
 Upload, schedule, edit and make sure your web content is meeting your marketing strategy’s needs.

-WordPress is probably the most commonly used content management system.
-Other options include:
+WordPress is probably good for you; it being the most commonly used content management system.

 Customer Relationship Management